jerelang/template-ml-registry/README.md

-# ml-classification-template
+# template-ml-registry

-Minimal ML template with a simple data pipeline and model registry for classification poblems.
+Minimal ML template with a simple data pipeline and model registry.

 ## Install